Last updated on August 23, 2023 at 03:33 pm

 Sometimes too many bells and whistles make it harder for workers who need to find things fast, like a nurse who barely has time to check their phone during a shift or a dock worker who only has time on their break to see the latest updates.

 A big draw of Workplace for some people is the chat functionality.
 But the reality is that this can come with some risk and the use-case for chat during a shift is actually pretty negligible in healthcare, logistics, and manufacturing.
 Since these teams are all working together on shift, they don’t have the same need as a hybrid, remote, or office-based worker to use chat for collaboration.
 If anything, it can actually be a dangerous distraction.

-And then there are a variety of newsfeeds and groups and chat rooms and…

-What frontline worker really has the time for that?
+And then there are a variety of newsfeeds and groups and chat rooms—but what frontline worker really has the time for that?

-Workplace From Facebook really seems to be a tool designed for a deskbound or remote worker.
+Workplace really seems to be a tool designed for a deskbound or remote worker.
 And that’s totally fine.
-People were all excited for “internal social media” when really deskless workers need easy, direct access to the messages and resources they need right now.
+People were all excited for “internal social media” when deskless workers really need easy, direct access to messages and resources.
 Engagement is great, but not if you can’t activate your employees and help them do their jobs safely first.

 The Tools You Use Matter

-Really think about the features and functionality that your teams need or will need.
+Really think about the features and functionality that your teams need.
 Think about what it’s like to be working third shift or on a long twelve-hour stint at the hospital—what does that employee need?
 Our guess is that a lot of tools, not just WhatsApp and Workplace, might not check all the boxes as well as you think.

 Comments are closed.